VegardIversen/touch_detection_with_accelerometer-array/README.md

 # touch_detection_with_accelerometer-array
-Prosjekt oppgave med SINTEF og NTNU
+Specialization project with SINTEF and NTNU.

 ## Project Description
 This project will focus on using beyond-state-of-the-art accelerometers to make surfaces touch-enabled.
 SINTEF is developing optical MEMS accelerometers with noise characteristics sufficiently good to detect finger vibrations in tables/floors/walls.